Affine techniques on extremal metrics on toric surfaces: Convergence theorems and Bernstein properties for Abreu equations

-\begin{remark} Let $\Omega_k$ be a sequence of L-normalized convex domain and $u\indexm\in \mc F(\Omega_k,C_k; K_o)$ be a sequence of functions.
-If the sequence of constants $C_k$ satisfies $C\inv\leq C_k\leq C$ for some constant $C>0,$ then Theorem \ref{theorem_3.2.7} still holds. \end{remark} \begin{remark} This theorem with $K_o=0$ has been proved in \cite{L-J-4}, the proof is pure analysis and the calculation is very long.
-The authors of \cite{L-J-4} have pointed out that one can use the Alexandrov-Pogorelov Theorem (Theorem 3.5) to give a simpler proof.
-Here we use this idea to give the proof for $K_o\ne 0$. \end{remark}
+\begin{remark} Let $\Omega_k$ be a sequence of L-normalized convex domains and $u\indexm\in \mc F(\Omega_k,C_k; K_o)$ be a sequence of functions.
+If the sequence of constants $C_k$ satisfies $C\inv\leq C_k\leq C$ for some constant $C>0,$ then Theorem \ref{theorem_3.2.7} still holds. \end{remark} \begin{remark} This theorem with $K_o=0$ has been proved in \cite{L-J-4}, the proof is purely analytical and consists of a very long calculation.
+The authors of \cite{L-J-4} pointed out that one can use the Alexandrov-Pogorelov Theorem (Theorem 3.5) to give a simpler proof.
+Here we follow this suggestion to give the proof for $K_o\ne 0$. \end{remark}